 In principle, ACE would consider evaluating and recommending any charity working to help nonhuman animals.
-However, for practical reasons, we focus on cause areas that we believe are especially promising: those that are large in scope, highly tractable, and relatively neglected.
+However, for practical reasons, we focus on cause areas that we believe are especially promising: those that are large in scale, highly tractable, and relatively neglected.
 On this page, we describe some common animal advocacy cause areas.
-We begin with those that we prioritize and close with some that we do not prioritize—usually because they are smaller in scope, less tractable, and/or less neglected.
+We begin with causes that we prioritize and close with some that we do not prioritize—usually because they are smaller in scope, less tractable, and/or less neglected.

 High-Priority Cause Areas

 We currently prioritize the following cause areas:

 The number of animals farmed for food and clothing far exceeds the number of other animals used by humans, with an estimated 40.5 billion farmed land animals and 125 billion farmed fishes alive at any given time.
 The estimated number of farmed animals is more than 100 times higher than the estimated number of companion animals (∼1.45 billion dogs and cats) and around 900 times higher than the estimated number of animals used in labs (∼192.1 million).
 That means that over 99% of all domesticated animals are farmed animals.